- Location and Housing

 Estimated Additional Out-of-Pocket Costs

-Pitt students enroll at UA for the spring semester.
-UA's spring calendar differs from Pitt's normal spring semester, so Pitt students should check the academic calendar at the exchange university.
-Unlike Pitt, UA's spring calendar is from April - mid-August.
+Pitt students enroll at the University of Augsburg for the spring semester.
+Augsburg's spring calendar differs from Pitt's normal spring semester, so Pitt students should check the academic calendar at the exchange university.
+Unlike Pitt, the University of Augsburg's spring calendar is from April - mid-August.

-Pitt sends a limited number of students per semester to UA.
-In addition to applying to the Pitt Study Abroad application above, be sure to review UA's website regarding their application requirements for incoming exchange students.
-A formal nomination from Pitt Study Abroad is required for Pitt students to be recognized as an exchange student at UA.
-Therefore, Pitt students must complete all necessary Pitt Study Abroad steps in addition to UA's requirements.
-In other words, acceptance by Pitt Study Abroad does not guarantee acceptance by the exchange university.
+Pitt sends a limited number of students per semester to the University of Augsburg.
+In addition to applying to the Pitt Global Experiences application, be sure to review the University of Augsburg's website regarding their application requirements for incoming exchange students.
+A formal nomination from Pitt Global Experiences is required for Pitt students to be recognized as an exchange student at the University of Augsburg.
+Therefore, Pitt students must complete all necessary Pitt Global Experiences steps in addition to Augsburg's requirements.
+In other words, acceptance by the Pitt Global Experiences Office does not guarantee acceptance by the exchange university.

 Prior to being nominated you must meet with the Program Manager.